mt-chilgab/jouleHeatingMultiRegionFoam/README.md

  * **0 directory**
   Initial / boundary condition for electric conductance and potential, sigma and elpot are required.
-  Electric conductance is calculated by interpolateXY, so **calculated condition should be assigned to sigma.**
+  Electric conductance is calculated by interpolateXY, so **calculated condition should be assigned to the field sigma.**
  * **system directory**
   `fvSolution`: requires solvers, preconditioners, relative and absolute tolerance of `elpot`, `elpotFinal`
   `fvSchemes`: requires laplacian scheme for `laplacian(sigma,elpot)`